JamesDawson/TheDivisionGearBrain/README.md

-A pet project to learn more about using Ruby outside of config management tools and to aid experimentation with different builds in game 'The Division'.
+A pet project to learn more about using Ruby outside of config management tools and to aid experimentation with different builds in the game 'The Division'.

 Previous iterations are retained, but the current prototype can be run: